blu-bird/blu-bird.github.io/_seminars/bts.md

 **Abstract:** The study of $$SL_r(\CC)$$ tensor invariants has been extended by the addition of tensor diagrams.
 The search for a basis among webs, the planar version of tensor diagrams, has yielded compelling results for $$r=2$$ and $$3$$, but has proven elusive for larger $$r$$.
 In an example forward fashion, we will see how you can go from a tensor diagram to an element of the invariant ring, explore the known web bases for $$SL_2$$ and $$SL_3$$ invariants, and discuss what properties we hope for in a web basis when $$r\ge 4$$.

+Based on lectures given by Christian Gaetz at SLMath: Graphical Models in Algebraic Combinatorics.

 ##### Week 5 -- October 24, 2025
 **Speaker:** Ethan MacBrough